Israel says it will test bullet that killed reporter, Palestinians disagree | Law-Order

 Washington has yet to comment.
 The United States has a holiday weekend to mark July 4.
 The death of Al Jazeera reporter Shireen Abu Akleh on May 11 during an Israeli raid in the occupied West Bank, and feuding between the sides as to the circumstances, have overshadowed a visit by U.S. President Joe Biden due this month.

 Palestinians say the Israeli military deliberately killed Abu Akleh.
 Israel denies this, saying she may have been hit by errant army fire or by a bullet from one of the Palestinian gunmen who were clashing with its forces at the scene.
 In a separate incident, a 17-year-old Palestinian died in hospital after being shot late on Saturday by Israeli soldiers in clash in the West Bank, the Palestinian Health Ministry said.
-An Israeli army spokesperson said the report was being looked into.
+The Israeli army said a suspect had thrown a firebomb at soldiers, who in response opened fire.

 "The (ballistic) test will not be American.
 The test will be an Israeli test, with an American presence throughout," said Israeli military spokesman Brigadier-General Ran Kochav.
 "In the coming days or hours it will be become clear whether it was even us who killed her, accidentally, or whether it was the Palestinian gunmen," he told Army Radio.
 "If we killed her, we will take responsibility and feel regret for what happened."